 Rising SRO rents mean some DTES residents left with $23 a month for food: report

-The Balmoral Hotel is located on East Hastings Street near Main Street.
+The Balmoral Hotel on East Hastings Street in Vancouver

 Published Wednesday, March 14, 2018 3:23PM PDT